 In addition, you may need to alter their job description.
 If their original job required them to work until a project is finished regardless of how long it takes, you would need to rework it to comply with a 40-hour workweek or state that they will now receive overtime if they do work more.

-Most importantly, educate your employees on the wage and hour laws so they know what they are agreeing to.
+Most importantly, educate your employees on wage and hour laws so they know what they are agreeing to.
 This will help keep morale and productivity up.

 There is no right or wrong answer when determining whether your employees should be salaried or hourly.
-The main difference is that you’ll offer salaried workers an annual pay that will be consistently paid throughout the year.
-Conversely, an hourly worker is only paid for the hours they work.
+The main difference is that you’ll offer salaried workers an annual pay that will be paid consistently throughout the year.
+Conversely, an hourly worker is paid only for the hours they work.
 To make your decision, ask yourself the following questions.

 Even if employees are exempt on a federal level, there may be state laws that classify them as nonexempt.
 For this reason, it is important to be familiar with the laws and regulations in your region.
 For example, in California, for a worker to be exempt, they must make twice the state minimum wage, which is higher than the federal law’s required amount.